 The following capped drawdown tables assumes a pension fund of £100,000 net of the £33,333 taken as a tax free lump sum from an original fund of £133,333.
-The highest annuity rates are on a standard 100% joint life, level with no guarantee basis and the income drawdown plan is based on a 100% withdrawal producing an increase/decrease in annual income over annuities.
+The highest annuity rates are on a standard single life, level with no guarantee basis and the income drawdown plan is based on a 150% withdrawal producing an increase/decrease in annual income over annuities.

-The FTSE 15-year gilt yield of 2.25% has been used from the GAD tables and shows the increase or decrease in annual income from an income drawdown plan when compared to the highest standard pension annuity.
+The table shows the increase or decrease in annual income from an income drawdown plan when compared to the highest standard pension annuity.

 Pension drawdown rates - Unisex income

 tax free cash) FTSE 15-year gilt yield: 3.00%(14 March 2014)

 Last updated: 4 April 2014

 The annual rates

 shown above are based on a purchase price of £100,000